fantasy-toolz/batting-order/README.md

 ### Predictions (in `predictions`)

+**2025 data now available on a daily basis!**

-We have also predicted, through a mixture of automated and hand-made lineups, the number of plate appearances for each player, for the 2023 and 2024 season. **2025 coming soon!**
+We have also predicted, through a mixture of automated and hand-made lineups, the number of plate appearances for each player, for the 2023 and 2024 season.